erlerobot/erle_gitbook_python/first_steps/displaying_text.md

 >>>
 ```

-Notice that we have use the two methods of running python.
+Notice that we have use the two methods of running Python.